oin the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

-- Do plenty of GymbaROO style exercises, bobbing, scudding on push-alongs and jumping on a trampoline (great for balance – but make sure you supervise!).
+- Do plenty of GymbaROO-KindyROO style exercises, bobbing, scudding on push-alongs and jumping on a trampoline (great for balance – but make sure you supervise!).

 - All animal movements help develop coordination and balance which are prerequisites for the laterality stage of development, so encourage your child to imitate different animal walks: tigers, cats, dogs, echidnas and wombats – these crawling and creeping movements are great for stimulating the development of motor patterns in the brain.

 Dr Jane Williams (PhD, BMgt, RN(Paeds)) is the Research and Education General Manager for GymbaROO and KindyROO.
 Dr Williams is one of Australia’s leading experts on baby and child development.
 More on Dr Williams here